AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     Prior to OpenImageIO 2.5.11, the full information was always written, but could be overridden with `--nosoftwareattrib`.
-Beginning with 2.5.11, the default changed only say the software name and version (unless the `OIIOTOOL_METADATA_HISTORY` environment variable is set), and require the new `--history` option to cause the command line arguments to be saved as meetadata.
+Beginning with 2.5.11, the default changed to only write the software name and version (unless the `OIIOTOOL_METADATA_HISTORY` environment variable is set), and require the new `--history` option to cause the command line arguments to be written as metadata.

 .. option:: --sansattrib